How to Remove and Replace a Toilet Yourself

 Detach the Bathroom Toilet from the Floor

-Remove decorative covers from the bolts holding the toilet to the floor.
+Remove decorative covers from the bolts holding the toilet to the floor is an important next step when learning how to remove a toilet.
 Remove the nuts from the bolts.
 Use a utility knife to cut any caulking seal around the base, and lift the toilet up and out of the way.

 Remove the Wax Ring from the Toilet Drain Flange